odino/touchy/README.md

 ```

 For now I just mapped 4 buttons (up / down / left / right) and the interface
-looks pretty crappy, but I'm open to add /  change stuff if requested.
+looks pretty crappy, but I'm open to add /  change stuff if requested:

-Pull requests are always welcome!
+pull requests are always welcome!

 ## Why?

 I bought one of those Logitech presenters and it seemed very cool -- until
 my second conference using the controller, as I forgot it was turned on
-and the batteries were drained, thus I started looking for a solution
+and the batteries got drained, thus I started looking for a solution
 that would involve less stuff to remember (lazyness as a virtue).

 At the same time, I wanted to refresh my rusty Go skills, and wanted